For everyone’s convenience: the reminders / explanations about Sunday’s meditation-clearing

 - house prices in Sydney would need to drop 25% for first home buyers to have a chance, according to an economist.
 Building techniques would have to change radically for them to be able to have an environmentally sensible and liveable house, according to … well, me;

-- the therapeutic benefits of gardening (and I will be doing a little more of that shortly); an analysis finds reading, being in nature and being alone are the best ways for most people to relax; the ecology of household gardens; overcrowding on planes is – unsurprisingly - contributing to a rise in “plane rage”; suicides in Australia are increasing; microhomes in Australia can now be bought as flat pack kits;
+- the therapeutic benefits of gardening (and I will be doing a little more of that shortly); an analysis finds reading, being in nature and being alone are the best ways for most people to relax; the ecology of household gardens; overcrowding on planes is – unsurprisingly - contributing to a rise in “plane rage”; suicides in Australia are increasing; microhomes in Australia can now be bought as flat pack kits; - With regard to education: OECD data shows the benefit of higher education – including extra taxes for governments; France is considering how to improve inclusivity in its schools; an inspiring teacher in Gaza has Down Syndrome;

-• With regard to Africa, the Africa Center for Strategic Studies (and other sources) also has:
+Center for Strategic Studies (and other sources) also has:

 - the preliminary result of Gabon’s Presidential election has been upheld by that nation’s Constitutional Court, with a final decision soon.
-European Union Monitors have expressed “regret” over a failure of the Court to “rectify anomalies (what on earth does that mean?), and the losing candidate is unhappy;
+European Union Monitors have expressed “regret” over a failure of the Court to “rectify anomalies” (what on earth does that mean?), and the losing candidate is unhappy;

 - more support from donors is urgently needed to expand efforts seeking to improve the lives of those affected by the humanitarian crisis in the Lake Chad Basin region;